 Projecting this document onto one or more screens during the roundtable provides the same benefits as the old flip-chart method, with the advantage that a permanent record of topics and themes is created.
 If desired, a digital copy of the resulting document can be supplied to participants immediately following the roundtable.

-Two sample templates for roundtables and plus/deltas can be found at the links below:
+Two sample templates for roundtables and plus/deltas can be found at the links on the next two pages: